closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 will trigger a "network change" event, which in turn will make the browser send a test `Ping` control frame over all of its active WebSockets.
-If the corresponding `Pong` isn't received within a reasonable timeout (Firefox uses 10 seconds currently), then the browser assumed that the connection is severed and closes it on its side.
+If the corresponding `Pong` isn't received within a reasonable timeout (Firefox uses 10 seconds currently), then the browser assumes that the connection is severed and closes it on its side.
 The `reconnecting-websocket` library takes care of the rest.